RichTeaMan/ArticleScanner/readme.md

 # Article Scanner

-A project for scanning articles with the SpaCy libary.
+A project for scanning articles with the SpaCy library.

 ## Installing and Running